juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 ### Perform an unwanted information disclosure by accessing data cross-domain

+Somewhere there is an endpoint which will allow data to be accessed cross domain.
+Usually the same-origin policy would prevent this but this endpoing has a special feature enabled which will allow this under certain cicrumstances.

+#### Hints

 * Try to find and attack an endpoint that responds with user information.
 SQL Injection is not the solution here.
 * What ways are there to access data from a web applicaiton cross-domain?
 * This challenge uses an old way which is no longer recommended.

-#### Hints

-:wrench: **TODO**

 ### Forge a coupon code that gives you a discount of at least 80%